craig-davis/craig-davis.github.io/docs/modernization/ROADMAP.md

 ### 8. Complete archive migration

-**Status:** Not started
+**Status:** Active

 Scope:

 - Review and modernize every post and standalone page in controlled batches.
 - Add topics, descriptions, callouts, related items, image metadata, and corrected headings and links.
-- Modernize both calculators visually while leaving their URLs and standalone behavior intact.
+- Preserve both calculators byte-for-byte; their redesign and possible subdomain move remain deferred.

 Exit criteria:

-- Every row in `content-inventory.csv` is marked complete.
+- Every editorial row in `content-inventory.csv` is marked complete; both calculator rows remain explicitly preserved.
 - No visibly legacy layouts remain.
 - All archive-wide automated and manual QA passes.

+Progress evidence:

+- All 76 published articles now declare an explicit primary topic and durable meta description; the inventory records the shared-layout and image-accessibility work already completed in earlier phases.
+- The two calculator source files are checksum-protected and marked `preserved`; the unpublished historical article is explicitly excluded rather than treated as published work.
+- Phase 8 batching, editorial rules, and calculator checksums are recorded in `ARCHIVE-MIGRATION.md`.

 ### 9. Final QA and launch